TechUp-Labs/Request-Goblin/README.md

 ## Request-Goblin

-Request-Goblin is a multiple request handling frame work
+Request-Goblin is a multiple request handling Library

 More Details Are Coming Soon !!!